zderApfel/RoU/README.md

 Not all variants are available for every caliber.
 When loot is generated, the type is FMJ by default and then has a chance to be changed to another type depending on its loot pool

+* Full Metal Jacket (FMJ) - Standard cartridge with decent damage across the board.
+Considered the "default"
 * Hollow Point (HP) - High BP and HP damage but low AP damage
-* Full Metal Jacket (FMJ) - Standard cartridge with decent damage across the board
 * Full Metal Jacket Enhanced Penetration (FMJ +p) - Full Metal Jacket rounds with slightly higher AP damage but slightly lower HP damage
 * Tracer (T) - Guarantees a green tracer for your bullet.
 Helps with accuracy.
 Also has slightly increased HP damage
 * Armor Piercing (AP) - Expensive cartridge with very high BP damage but lower HP damage
-* Sub-Sonic (SP) - Exotic cartridge with extremely low sound when firing, at the expense of slow muzzle velocity.
+* Sub-Sonic (S) - Exotic cartridge with extremely low sound when firing, at the expense of slow muzzle velocity.
 This is an exceedingly rare type of ammo that is usually only afforded to elite military units

 There's also a few variants exclusive to shotgun ammo: